The Environment and Climate Change Law Review: Colombia

 v Contaminated land

-The liability approach for soil and groundwater pollution is carried out from an administrative, civil, and criminal perspective.
-Even though Colombia has these regulations there is no liability regime for contaminated land.
-Consequently, general provisions on the management of environmental damages are consistently applied by the environmental authorities to request remediation on behalf of environmental offenders, and to punish said conducts under current procedural administrative, tort and criminal liability, as applicable.
+The liability approach for soil and groundwater pollution is carried out from an administrative, civil and criminal perspective.
+Even though Colombia has these regulations, there is no liability regime for contaminated land.
+Consequently, general provisions on the management of environmental damage are consistently applied by the environmental authorities to request remediation on behalf of environmental offenders, and to punish said conduct under current procedural administrative, tort and criminal liability, as applicable.

-Through different regulations, such as Law 1931 of 2018, Colombia enacted the Emission Trading Scheme (ETS).
-This regulation establishes that the Ministry of Environment and Sustainable Development shall regulate a certain number of permits and goals that must be accomplished by certain industries to comply with the National Policy for Climate Change, the Sustainable Development Goals and the Paris Agreement.
+Law 1931 of 2018 enacted national guidelines for climate management and established the Colombian Emission Trading Scheme (ETS).
+This regulation determines that the MADS shall regulate permits and goals that must be accomplished by certain industries to comply with the National Policy for Climate Change, the Sustainable Development Goals and the Paris Agreement.
+The MADS shall also regulate the scale, industries, regulations and entities explicitly covered by the ETS.

-The lack of GHG emissions on the economy could be supported by both the ETS and the carbon tax.
-The difference between a carbon tax and an ETS is that an ETS restricts the number of permitted emissions but allows the market to fix a price of 1-ton CO2 equivalent.
+The reduction in GHG emissions in the economy could be supported by both the ETS and the carbon tax.
+The difference between a carbon tax and an ETS is that an ETS restricts the number of permitted emissions but allows the market to fix a price of one tonne CO2 equivalent.
 The carbon tax is the opposite: the tax sets emissions prices, and the market will react with the appropriate quantities of GHG emissions, given the price of the carbon tax.
-Also, policymakers often use hybrid policies that can combine both the quantity and price control of emissions.
+Policymakers also often use hybrid policies that can combine both the quantity and price control of emissions.

 Outlook and conclusions